 MAHALO EUK-200 incorporates a body manufactured from solid mahogany with a cutout design and satin end, a neck manufactured from Okoume which is similar however lighter than solid mahogany, and rosewood building for the fretboard and bridge.

-What makes this model be the best electric ukulele is its superior capability to remain in tune as soon as the strings settle in.
+What makes this model the best electric ukulele is its superior capability to remain in tune as soon as the strings settle in.

 This saves you the effort and time that will in any other case be spent on constant changes.

-Upon buy, additionally, you will receive a gig bag, a 9V battery for the amp, and an instruction sheet guiding you on finding out how to use the jacks and knobs and the way to tune a ukulele.
+Upon buying, additionally, you will receive a gig bag, a 9V battery for the amp, and an instruction sheet guiding you on finding out how to use the jacks and knobs and the way to tune a ukulele.

 - Okoume bolt-on Fretboard